polar3197/polar3197.github.io/_pages/about.md

 Interests:

 - Running!
 I am currently planning a marathon semi-circling the North Bay and spanning two bridges.
+[On pause -- busted knee]
 - Writing!
-I am sporadically releasing a series of narrative scenes for a interwoven collection of short stories I've named "Set in Stone".
+I am sporadically releasing a series of narrative scenes for a interwoven collection of short stories, which you can find under 'creative writing'.
+- Painting!
+I like to paint in acrylic on scrap wood.
+I am currently doing a series of telephone poles, which you can find under 'gallery'.

 ---